zoe-walker/Visualizations/docs/visualization-configuration-object.md

 # Visualization Configuration Object Parameter

-MooD Active Enterprise will invoke the JavaScript Visualization entry function and pass it a configuration object containing all the information the visualization should need to render and interact with the rest of Active Enterprise.
+MooD Active Enterprise (MAE) will invoke the JavaScript Visualization entry function and pass it a configuration object containing all the information the visualization should need to render and interact with the rest of Active Enterprise.

 [README MooD Active Enterprise (MAE)](../README.md#mood-active-enterprise-mae)